-Stocks Extend Losses on Concern Over Europe Bank Capital to Weather Crisis
+U.S. Stocks Extend Losses on Concern Over European Bank Capital

 U.S. stocks extended losses after the European Banking Authority said the region’s banks will need to raise 114.7 billion euros ($152.7 billion) in fresh capital to weather the sovereign debt crisis.